B-Lang-org/bsc/INSTALL.md

 Some Makefiles will attempt to use `pkg-config` to query the installed libraries, but will fall-back on default values if it is not available.
-For best results and to avoid suprious warnings, we recommend installing the `pkg-config` package (or `pkgconfig` on some systems):
+For best results and to avoid spurious warnings, we recommend installing the `pkg-config` package (or `pkgconfig` on some systems):

     $ apt-get install pkg-config